sigmo2nd/creditcoin-mac/README.md

 ## macOS Specific Notes

 - These scripts are specifically optimized for macOS environments
-- Docker Desktop must be installed and running before using these scripts
+- OrbStack must be managed through the desktop application
-- The scripts automatically detect and adapt to Apple Silicon (arm64) or Intel (x86_64) architecture
+- OrbStack should be configured to start automatically at system boot (set in app settings)
-- The setup script will install required dependencies like git-lfs and jq via Homebrew
+- If accessing via SSH from a remote server, first run the OrbStack.app on local macOS to complete the initial setup

 ## Contributing